-The MS Society of Canada is committed to being a leader in finding a cure for multiple sclerosis (MS) and enabling people affected by MS to enhance their quality of life.
-To help reach this goal, the MS Society funds research that investigates all biological and clinical aspects of MS. The MS Society also supports training and education programs which cultivate a network of bright young minds and engages them in activities that fine-tune their scientific skills and knowledge.
+The MS Society of Canada is committed to being a leader in finding a cure for multiple sclerosis and enabling people affected by MS to enhance their quality of life.
+To help reach this goal, the MS Society funds research to support studies that investigate all aspects of MS, both biological and clinical.
+The MS Society also supports research and training programs which cultivates a network of bright young minds and engages them in activities that fine-tune their skills and knowledge in MS research.

 - Biomedical Research Review Committee

 - Clinical and Population Health Research Review Committee

 Each committee includes scientific reviewers and Community Representatives.
 To learn more about the committees and their roles and responsibilities, visit Review Process and Criteria.

 Responsibilities of Community Representatives

 - Read and become familiar with the MS Society’s research funding programs.

 - Participate in an orientation session on the research review process via an online webinar.

 - Provide a brief biography with photograph that will be posted on the MS Society’s website.